What Is Endometriosis?

 - In addition to pain and infertility, patients with endometriosis have 2-3 times the risk of ovarian cancer compared with patients with no history of endometriosis.

 - Endometriosis may also be associated with pregnancy complications such as increased risk of a miscarriage, gestational hypertension, intrauterine growth retardation (IUGR) and Placenta Previa (placenta covering the cervix).

 What is the cause of endometriosis?

 The exact cause of endometriosis is unknown, but several theories have been proposed to explain the origin of endometriosis:

-- Retrograde (reflux) menstruation or backflow of menstrual tissue from the uterus, through the fallopian tubes, into the abdominal cavity.
+- Retrograde (reflux) menstruation.
+Sampson in 1927 was the first to propose that endometriosis is caused by backflow of menstrual fluid, containing live cells, from the uterus, through the fallopian tubes, into the abdominal cavity.
 The backflow of menstrual tissue may be caused by narrowing of the cervix which forces the tissue to flow in the opposite direction during menses.